Welcome to the ATOP home page

 during the last interval is shown (not the accumulated utilization

-since boot or process startup).
+since system boot or process startup).

 - Accumulated process activity per user

-For each interval it is able to accumulate the resource
+For each interval, it is able to accumulate the resource

 consumption for all processes per user.